iRayan7/startupschool19/README.md

         * Showing only % gains / Show absolute number and %

 ### [How Investors Measure Startups Q&A](https://www.startupschool.org/videos/85)
+*  How investors measure startups at early stages?
+    * Team (Most important) (Why your are working on this idea? your clarity of thought?
+How good are you with convincing others?
+If an investor gives you capital you know what to do with it?)
+    * Product market fit
+    * Market opportunity
+* When to fundraise?
+    1. You need the money to grow
+    2. You are willing to give up equity to grow
+    3. You clearly know the milestone this money will get your company

 #### WEEK 4
 ### How to Launch (Repeatedly)
 ### The Mechanics of Growth